-Please submit these records in a separate data file or have separate fields for the Province, Zip Code and Country fields.
+Please submit these records in a separate data file.
 If they are not submitted separately, or if the fields are not labeled correctly in a single list, our processing system will not be able to accurately identify the international and Canadian records.
-As a result, they will drop out as bad records during processing and not be mailed.
+The USPS international / Canadian addressing requirement is the country name must be written in full (no abbreviations).
+Records not meeting these requirements will drop out as bad records during processing and not be mailed.

 At this time, we are unable to verify international addresses and all data provided will be inkjetted as supplied.
 International / Canadian mailings are priced separately.
 Please contact us for details.

 Deduping is an automated process that removes duplicates from a mailing list based on several criteria.
 The process is dependent on several variables and cannot be made 100% accurate.
 Please let us know how you would like to have your list deduped: